Texas-Aerial-Robotics/Controls-ROS/README.md

 We use **Ubuntu 18.04** and **ROS Melodic**

-This package is loaded and run on our Nvidia Jetson TX2 onboard the quadcopter.
+This package is loaded and runs on our Nvidia Jetson TX2 onboard the quadcopter.

 It then feeds commands to the Pixhawk 2 using MAVROS.

+Note that there is a **Troubleshooting** section at the bottom of this page.

+Code blocks are meant to be typed in Terminal windows.
+"Control+Alt+T" opens a new Terminal window.

 ## 1. Install ROS

+   - Do _Desktop Install_
+   - Follow until _Step 1.7_ at the end of the page

    First, install **ROS Melodic** using the following instructions: http://wiki.ros.org/melodic/Installation/Ubuntu

-   Do _Desktop Install_
-   Make sure to follow all the way through the installation (until _Step 1.7_ at the end of the page)

 ## 2. Set Up Catkin workspace

-We use catkin build instead of catkin_make.
+We use `catkin build` instead of `catkin_make`.
 Please install the following:
 ```
 sudo apt-get install python-wstool python-rosinstall-generator python-catkin-tools
 ```